 In the following section, we shall learn how to remove the desktop.ini virus from the computer systems.

 1) Start with restarting your computer in the safe mode along with the networking options.
 For the users working on Windows 7/XP/Vista, tapping F8 repeatedly would do the job.
 Once the Advanced Boot Options screen shows up, all you have to do is select the Safe Mode with Networking and tap ‘Enter to Proceed’.

 2) In this step, we address the files that have been created by the desktop.ini virus.
 To start with, one must change the Folder Options settings to seek hidden and protected files as the desktop.ini virus could create files in the hidden folders.
 Tap the ‘Start’ button, and go to the Control Panel, access Appearance, Personalization, and then tap on Folder Options.
 Under the Advanced Settings contained within the view box, you can tap on ‘Show Hidden Files, folders, drives, and then tap on Ok.

 3) Delete the registry entities that have been created by the desktop.ini virus.
-Input ‘regedit’ in the search box, and then tap on Enter.
+Input ‘Regedit’ in the search box, and then tap on entering.

 4) You are then required to click on ‘Yes’ when prompted by the UAC.